 - Decrease the number of children on the wait list for the provision of therapy within the region

 - Become a trusted and desired provider within the community for the delivery of integrated, multi-disciplinary paediatric therapies

-- Provide education and outreach for parents and therapists of children with special needs
+- Provide education and outreach for parents and therapists of children who require additional support with their development

 - Improve the quality of paediatric therapy services to children within the region